soramimi/qSIP/README.md

 This program was created based on <a href="http://tomeko.net/software/SIPclient/">tSIP</a>.

-The original tSIP was created in Borland's development environment, but this program used Microsoft's compiler and Qt 5.
+The original tSIP was created with Borland's development environment, Instead, this program used Microsoft's compiler and Qt 5.

+## Build

+Launch Qt Creator.
+First, open *.pro files except qSIP.pro and build these.
+Second, open qSIP.pro and build it.

 ## License